AdobeDocs/commerce-frontend-core/src/pages/guide/css/custom-preprocessor/gulp-sass.md

 By default, Magento uses [Less](http://lesscss.org/) for themes styling.
 But you can use other stylesheet languages that can be compiled (processed) to CSS.
 For example, Sass is a popular alternative.

-If you decide not to use Less and the default [Magento UI library]({{ page.baseurl }}/frontend-dev-guide/css-topics/theme-ui-lib.html), you need to create your own theme from scratch and use an alternative preprocessor.
+If you decide not to use Less and the default [UI library](../theme-ui-lib.md), you need to create your own theme from scratch and use an alternative preprocessor.
 This topic describes how to configure and use the [Gulp](http://gulpjs.com/) task runner and the gulp-sass package for the Sass preprocessor.

-For details about adding a custom preprocessor, see [Add custom CSS preprocessor]({{ page.baseurl }}/frontend-dev-guide/css-topics/custom_preprocess.html).
+For details about adding a custom preprocessor, see [Add custom CSS preprocessor](add.md).

 ## Install Gulp and its Sass preprocessor